DNA: Proximal Policy Optimization with a Dual Network Architecture: The Noise Properties of Value Learning and Policy Gradient

 where $\mathbb{E}[|\mathcal{G}|^2] = |\vec{G}|^2$ and $\mathbb{E}[\mathcal{S}] = \text{tr}(\Sigma)$.

-To evaluate the noise scale of value learning and policy gradient we trained our dual network model (described fully in section \ref{sec:dna}) on the three Atari games from the Atari-3 validation set.\footnote{See our parallel Atari-5 paper, included in the supplementary material.} Like \cite{mccandlish2018empirical}, we found it necessary to smooth out noise by maintaining an exponential moving average of $|\gbl|^2$.
-We used $\bbs=16$ and $\bbb=16,384$ in all our experiments.
+To evaluate the noise scale of value learning and policy gradient we trained our dual network model (described fully in section \ref{sec:dna}) on the three Atari games from the Atari-3 validation set \cite{aitchison2022atari}.
+Like \cite{mccandlish2018empirical}, we found it necessary to smooth out noise by maintaining an exponential moving average of $|\gbl|^2$.
+We used $\bbs=32$ and $\bbb=16,384$ in all our experiments.
+Pseudocode for this procedure is given in Appendix \ref{app:noise_estimate}.

 The results are presented in Figure \ref{fig:noise_scale}.
 We found that policy noise ($\sigma_\pi$) reduced by about half during training and that value noise ($\sigma_v$) remained constant.
 Both noise levels varied very little between the three environments.
-However, a large variation was observed between the value loss and policy gradient, consistent between environments.
+A large variation was observed between the value loss and policy gradient, consistent between environments.
 The noise levels, measured at the end of training and averaged over all three environments, were found to be $\sigma_\pi=220.5$ and $\sigma_V=17.5$, representing a $12.6$ times difference.